Automated border control system: Spain

-At some Spanish borders, Automated Border Control (ABC) is available to all European citizens over 18 with EPassports at immigration halls, operated by the Spanish National Police.
+At some of the Spanish borders, Automated Border Control (ABC) is available to citizens of the European Economic Area, Switzerland and United Kingdom who are aged 18 and over with ePassports, as well as Spanish ID cards, at immigration halls, operated by the Spanish National Police.
 They come in either a gate, kiosk and gate, or mantrap kiosk configuration.

 In the gate configuration, a passenger places their passport on a reader, looks at a camera and walks through a set of barriers.
 Finger scans are sometimes taken depending on the type of gate.
 Spanish Airports are replacing original kiosk/mantrap gates with these from providers such as Minsait and Everis.
 These gates also enable departing passengers to use them.

 In the kiosk and gate configuration, a passenger approaches a kiosk for a facial, finger and passport scan.
 They then proceed to a set of doors and pass through using their fingerprint.

 In the mantrap kiosk configuration, a passenger walks through a first set of barriers to a kiosk for a facial, finger and passport scan.
 They then proceed out through a second set of barriers.

 Automated Border Control is available at the following locations: